rreece/markdown-memo/09-appendix-a.md

     into your document by being an automatically generated list of the references, with footnotes, created from the available bibliography files in `bibs/`.
--   `order.txt` - Optionally, the user can create this file, which should have a list of markdown files used in the document, one-per-line, in the order as to be used for the navigation buttons in the html template.
-By default, building the html will generate this file if it doesn't already exist, with the markdown files listed in alphabetical order.
+-   `order.txt` - Optionally, the user can create this file, which should have a list of Markdown files used in the document, one-per-line, in the order as to be used for the navigation buttons in the html template.
+By default, building the html will generate this file if it doesn't already exist, with the Markdown files listed in alphabetical order.
-    If one names the markdown files something like `01-first-section.md`, `02-second-section.md`, etc., then the order should be handled automatically.
+    If one names the Markdown files something like `01-first-section.md`, `02-second-section.md`, etc., then the order should be handled automatically.